ICF to host free, virtual summer camp

-The International Crane Foundation will host a virtual summer camp via Zoom Aug.
-26 and 27.
-Crane Camp 2020 is an hour-long virtual camp, led by the ICF outreach educators and is open to children entering grades K-5 and is free of charge.
+The International Crane Foundation will host a virtual summer camp via Zoom.
+Crane Camp 2020 is an hour-long virtual camp open to children entering grades K-5 and is free of charge.

-Crane Camp will be a fun, interactive virtual camp filled with crane-related games and activities.
-International Crane Foundation educators will lead icebreaker activities and hands-on learning about cranes and their wetland homes.
+Crane Camp will be a fun, interactive virtual camp filled with crane-related games, activities and hands-on learning about cranes and their wetland homes.
 The younger campers will participate in an interactive story time, while the older campers will practice role-playing as field scientists and observing cranes in the wild.
-All campers will receive a special Crane Camp Kit by mail they will use during the camp.
-Four session are offered.
+Campers will receive a Crane Camp Kit by mail for use during the camp.
 Sessions One and Three are identical, as are Sessions Two and Four.

 Each session is limited to 25 spots, and registration is on a first-come, first-served basis.
 To register, complete the form at http://bit.ly/cranecamp20 by Aug.
 10, submit one form per child.
-Confirmation will be sent within two days.
+Confirmation will be sent.

 For more information, email Sophie Wolbert at swolbert@savingcranes.org.